 3. Medium and long-term management strategies

-- (1) Promotion of the Single Content Multiple Usage Strategy
+- (1) Promoting of the Single Content Multiple Usage Strategy

 - (2) Expansion of Digital Download Sales

-- (4) Focus on Pachinko & Pachislo Business
+- (4) Commitment to the Pachinko & Pachislo business

-Given the maturity of the domestic market as well as the demographic changes in Japan, developing the large overseas markets will become crucial for the Company in order to promote its growth strategy.
-The Company has many brand titles that are popular overseas including Resident Evil and Street Fighter, both of which have been made into Hollywood movies, and is the world's leading holder of contents.
-Consequently, the Company will be making efforts to increase its revenues by proactively targeting Europe, the U.S. and Asia.
+Given the maturity of the domestic market as well as demographic changes in Japan, exploring large overseas markets is crucial in promoting our growth strategy.
+Capcom is a world-leading content holder and possesses numerous brands that are popular overseas, including the Resident Evil and Street Fighter series, both of which have been made into Hollywood movies.
+Consequently, the Company is proactively targeting the European, North American and Asian markets to increase revenues.

-4. Issues to be addressed by the Company
+4. Our business environment and issues to be addressed by the Company

 - (1) Strengthening priority strategic divisions